openimis/openimis_docs/web_app_vb_user_manual.rst

   C. Display Panel.

   The Display Panel is used to display results of running of batches after the filter or processing.
-While hovering over records, records get highlighted with a yellow colour (:ref:`image164`).
+While hovering over records, records get highlighted with a yellow colour (:ref:`Image 164<image164>`).

   .. _image164:
   .. figure:: /img/user_manual/image135.png